 Advantages

-- Dyninno Group: The P2P platform is backed by a large and established corporation.
+- Dyninno Group: The P2P platform is supported by a large and established corporate group.

 - Regulation: The platform has been supervised by the Latvian financial regulator since 2023.

-- Auto Invest: Investors can automate their loan investments on the platform.
+- Auto Invest: Automated option to invest in loans on the platform.

-- Returns: Interest rates are highly competitive, reaching up to 15%.
+- Return: Competitive interest rates of up to 15%.

 Disadvantages

-- Track Record: Nectaro started operations only in October 2023.
+- Track Record: Nectaro has only been operating since October 2023 (< 3 years).

-- Secondary Market: There is no opportunity to sell loans prior maturity.
+- Secondary Market: No option to sell loans before maturity.

 Nectaro Alternatives